i18next/next-i18next/README.md

 ## What is this?

-While NextJs [provides internationalised routing directly](https://nextjs.org/docs/advanced-features/i18n-routing), it does not handle any management of translation content, or the actual translation process itself.
+Although NextJs [provides internationalised routing directly](https://nextjs.org/docs/advanced-features/i18n-routing), it does not handle any management of translation content, or the actual translation functionality itself.
 All NextJs does is keep your locales and URLs in sync.

-Thus, `next-i18next` provides the remaining functionality – management of translation content, and components/hooks to translate your React components.
+To complement this, `next-i18next` provides the remaining functionality – management of translation content, and components/hooks to translate your React components, while fully supporting SSG/SSR, multiple [namespaces](https://www.i18next.com/principles/namespaces), codesplitting, etc.

-`next-i18next` is a plugin for [Next.js](https://nextjs.org/) projects that allows you to get translations up and running quickly and easily, while fully supporting SSR, multiple [namespaces](https://www.i18next.com/principles/namespaces) with codesplitting, etc.

 While `next-i18next` uses [i18next](https://www.i18next.com/) and [react-i18next](https://github.com/i18next/react-i18next) under the hood, users of `next-i18next` simply need to include their translation content as JSON files and don't have to worry about much else.